aaronfowles/phys860/README.md

 ## Low contrast penetration

+### Running the notebook

+Click on the 'launch binder' at the top of this file to launch the Jupyrt Notebook used for development.

 ### Locating the JavaScript file

 The code for the low contrast penetration algorithm is contained in the JavaScript file `ImageJ/macros/QA/low_contrast_penetration.js`